fkrsyf29/LPS/Logical And Review Code/A - 1/README.md

 ### Suggestion Code

-1. Early return: You could use early returns to reduce nesting and improve readability further.
+1. Early return: We could use early returns to reduce nesting and improve readability further.
 2. Guard Clauses: Using guard clauses can make the code clearer by checking for invalid conditions at the beginning of the method.
 \
 My Suggestion Code :